The Theatre in YOU

 An Interactive, Digital Textbook.

-The Theatre in YOU is an interactive digital text book specifically designed for non-theatre majors.
-The eleven chapters allow a professor the opportunity within a traditional fifteeen week semester to interject their specific expertise, experiences and interests into the class.
+The Theatre in YOU is an interactive digital text book appropriate for Theatre majors or non-Theatre majors.
+The eleven chapters allow a professor adopting this text book the opportunity within a traditional fifteeen week semester to interject their own specific expertise, experiences and interests into the class.

-It’s not the intention of the text to convert the non-theatre major to becoming a theatre major or to make the student a theatre expert.
-Rather, the goal is to discover a balance between foundational essentials and real world applications.
+The goal of this text is to discover a balance between foundational essentials and real world applications.
 It's my hope that using the textbook to it's fullest extent will allow the student to have a greater understanding regarding the process of creating theatre, gain an appreciation of the creative and performing artists working in the industry, and understand how the art form is relevant to the world in which we live.

-More importantly, it's my hope that students will be able to use the knowledge they have gained in this class in their life.
+More importantly, it's my hope that students will be able to use the knowledge they have gained in this class in their chosen profession and in their life.
 As Tony Wagner states in his book, Creating Innovators:

 "Increasingly in this 21st century, what you know is far less important than